 Arbitration awards are binding and enforceable in Switzerland.
 International and domestic arbitral awards can only be appealed before the Swiss Federal Supreme Court.
-In domestic arbitration, the parties are free to agree to the jurisdiction of the high court of the canton at the seat of the arbitration instead.
+However, in domestic arbitration, the parties are free to agree to the jurisdiction of the high court of the canton at the seat of the arbitration instead.
 The grounds for attacking an arbitral award are limited to ordre public (international awards), arbitrariness (domestic awards) and certain essential procedural rights (domestic and international awards).

+There are no sanctions for refusing to mediate since mediation is voluntary in Switzerland.
 Settlements reached through mediation are generally treated as extra-judicial settlement agreements and have the binding force of an ordinary contract.
 To the extent mediation was conducted in the context of judicial proceedings, the settlement agreement may be ratified by the Conciliation Judge or the court.
 In this case, the settlement agreement has the effect of a final and binding decision.